 Throughout the documentary, directors Rob Epstein and Jeffrey Friedman dig up great footage of Ronstadt performing, and show a slew of her contemporaries praising her.
 They all agree that while she didn’t write the songs, she sang them better, and made them her own (e.g. “You’re No Good,” which had been a minor hit for Betty Everett, but became a smash when Ronstadt did it).

 At a time when we’re getting fictionalized versions of the lives of male classic rockers (e.g. Freddie Mercury, Elton John), it’s nice to see the real story of a woman from the same era who had a powerful voice, a powerhouse career, and the moxie to try different paths.
 It’s been ten years since Ronstadt’s last concert.
-Since then, the 73-year-old has only been able to sing in her head, but “The Sound Of Her Voice” is a reminder of how influential she was, both in front of and behind the microphone.
+Since then, the 73-year-old has only been able to sing in her head, but “The Sound Of My Voice” is a reminder of how influential she was, both in front of and behind the microphone.

 I give the documentary a 9 out of 10.